-Ore is mined in two open pits along the same deposit.
-The main pit is called Aitik and measures roughly 4 km by 1.1 km at surface, with the deepest point currently at 450 meters from surface (Figure 8).
-In 2010, mining commenced in a second pit called Salmijärvi which has currently reached a depth of 165 meters below surface, with a surface foot print of roughly 0.9 by 0.6 km.
-The main pit will be expanded in all directions with five new pushbacks, of which mining in one of these pushbacks (S3) at the south has started in 2016.
-No further expansions are planned for the Salmijärvi pit after the current pushback.
+The ore is mined in two open pits along the same mineral deposit.
+The main pit is called Aitik and measures roughly 4 km by 1.1 km at surface, with the deepest point currently at 480 meters from surface (Figure 8).
+In 2010, mining commenced in a second pit called Salmijärvi which has currently reached a depth of 225 meters below surface, with a surface foot print of roughly 0.9 by 0.6 km.
+The main pit will be expanded in all directions with five new pushbacks.
+Mining of pushback S3 in the southern part of the main pit started in 2016.
+Prestripping of pushback N7 commenced in 2019 to allow mining to start during 2020, No further expansions are planned for the Salmijärvi pit after the current pushback.